Misha Glenny

 Michael V. E. "Misha" Glenny (born 25 April 1958) is an English journalist and broadcaster, specialising in southeast Europe, global organised crime, and cybersecurity.
-He has been Rector of the Institute for Human Sciences (IWM, Institut für die Wissenschaften vom Menschen) in Vienna, Austria since 2022.
+He was Rector of the Institute for Human Sciences (IWM, Institut für die Wissenschaften vom Menschen) in Vienna between 2022 and 2026.
+In January 2026, he replaced Melvyn Bragg as the host of BBC Radio 4's history of ideas programme In Our Time.

 Early life and education

 Glenny was born in Kensington, London, the son of Juliet Mary Crum and Michael Glenny, a Russian studies academic and translator.
 His parents separated when he was 13.
-Glenny described his ancestry as "three-quarters Anglo-Celtic and a quarter Jewish".
+Glenny has described his ancestry as "three-quarters Anglo-Celtic and a quarter Jewish".
+He has also said "My family is entirely Celtic ... my ancestors come from Dublin, Newry, Stirling, Glasgow and Argyll.

 His parents moved from London to Oxford, where he was educated at Magdalen College School.
-He studied Drama and German at the University of Bristol before attending Prague's Charles University.
+He studied drama and German at the University of Bristol before attending Prague's Charles University.
 He is multilingual, speaking English, German, Serbo-Croat, Czech and Portuguese.